Fattoresaimon/ArduinoDuPPaLib/README.md

-If everting is done correctly under the examples there will be the **DuPPa Library** section.
+If everything is done correctly, under the examples there will be the **DuPPa Library** section.